RetroPie/RetroPie-Docs/docs/RetroArch-Configuration.md

 ----- | ----- | ----- |----- | -----
 ## Custom Retroarch Controls

-## Example retroarch.cfg file for custom controls to override defaults
+## Example retroarch.cfg file for custom controls to override defaults:
 **Note** the values below are for one person's controller, your values may differ.
+Make sure that these values are placed **above** the #includeconfig line
 ```shell
 input_player1_joypad_index = 0
 input_player1_b_btn = 2